RationAI/xopat-docker/basic/README.md

 All components and necessary repositories are downloaded inside docker automatically.

 ### 1. Client
-contains the visualization front-end viewer Pathopus - you probably want to use a docker container to run it.
+contains the visualization front-end viewer xOpat - you probably want to use a docker container to run it.
 A part of the front-end interface is the browser - a simple file manager for the viewer configuration.

-The pathopus viewer depends on OpenSeadragon.
+The xOpat viewer depends on OpenSeadragon.
 Both the viewer and the browser have their configuration files prepared: please, refer to `client/config/INSTRUCTIONS.md`.

 ### 2. Server